develCuy/community-hub/src/docs/protocol/2-rollup-protocol.md

 - Constructing and executing L2 blocks.
 - Submitting user transactions to L1.

-Being based upon Optimism Bedrock, the sequencer does have a mempool, similar to Syscoin NEVM or Ethereum, but the mempool is private to avoid opening opportunities for MEV.
+The sequencer does have a mempool, similar to Syscoin NEVM or Ethereum, but the mempool is private to avoid opening opportunities for MEV.
 Blocks are produced every two seconds, regardless of whether they are empty (no transactions), filled up to the block gas limit with transactions, or anything in between.

 Transactions get to the sequencer in two ways: